Medicare Supplements fill in the gaps of Original Medicare (Part A and Part B).

 When to buy a Medicare Supplement

 For most people, the first and best time to buy a Medigap policy is during the Medigap Open Enrollment Period.
-The Medigap OEP begins on the first day of the month in which you’re both 65 or older and enrolled in Medicare Part B. During this time you can buy any Medigap policy you want without undergoing medical underwriting.
+The Medigap OEP begins on the first day of the month in which you’re both 65 or older and enrolled in Medicare Part B and it ends 6 months later.
+During this time you can buy any Medigap policy you want without undergoing medical underwriting.
 This means you don’t have to answer any health questions to qualify for the coverage.
-Note, some states allow a Medigap policy to be sold to someone under 65 if they have a disability or End-Stage Renal Disease.
+Note, some states allow a Medigap policy to be sold to someone under 65 and on Medicare due to a disability or End-Stage Renal Disease.

 After your Medigap OEP has expired, you can still buy or switch Medigap plans any day of the year.
 The only difference is that you will have to go through medical underwriting.
 If you can’t qualify based on your health, the insurance company can deny you coverage.